bartoszwais/bartoszwais.github.io/business_opportunity.md

 ## Employee scenario
-For internships, short term, or regular employees, lighters can be used as additional grattitude for service, e.g. after 3 months at store, restaurant, employee receives 100 custom lighters.
+For internships, short term, or regular employees, lighters can be used as additional gratitude for service, e.g. after 3 months at store, restaurant, employee receives 100 custom lighters.

 ## Business opportunity